What is Recursive DNS?

 When recursive DNS requests go wrong

 Another exploit is when recursive DNS requests are intercepted by attackers who then return the IP address of a malicious website instead of the actual IP address of a domain name.
 If the malicious IP address enters a popular resolving name server’s cache, the cache is considered “poisoned."
-Every query to resolve that domain name returns the IP address of the malicious website and thousands of machines could be affected.
+Every query to resolve that domain name returns the IP address of the malicious website and thousands of computers could be affected.

 Did you find this article helpful?